 During 2009, on Sci-Fi TV, Stargate SG-1 (starring Colonel Samantha Carter) was broadcast just before Eureka (starring Sheriff Jack Carter).
 When the Voice Over announced the next episode, that Carter faced some Sci-Fi adventure, you couldn't tell which program was being announced.

 The Greatest American Hero's name was originally Ralph Hinkley.
-But less than 2 weeks after the pilot aired, John Hinkley shot President Reagan so the show changed his name to Ralph Hanley for the rest of the season.
-For episodes that had already been taped, they dubbed over his name to either block it out entirely (like with a plane flying loudly overhead), or to make his students say "Mr. H." By the second season, I guess ABC felt that enough time had passed, so his name was back to Ralph Hickley for the rest of the show.
+But less than 2 weeks after the pilot aired, John Hinckley shot President Reagan so the show changed his name to Ralph Hanley for the rest of the season.
+For episodes that had already been taped, they dubbed over his name to either block it out entirely (like with a plane flying loudly overhead), or to make his students say "Mr. H." By the second season, I guess ABC felt that enough time had passed, so his name was back to Ralph Hinkley for the rest of the show.

 The Late Show hosted by David Letterman or the movie The Late Show.
 Don't confuse the latter with The Late Shift, a movie about how Letterman eventually got the former.